 It just so happened that recently he misplaced one of his swords.
 Maybe I should say THE sword.
 A Nerf Master Sword (if you actually know what that means, you receive 5 points).
 This was a BIG deal.
 He looked everywhere…twice, with no result.

 I knew what it was like to lose something I loved.
 I have a favorite pair of earrings floating around in the world somewhere that I’ve never been able to find.
 So we sat together, prayed for help, and I tried to comfort him as best I could.

-Then I remembered him placing it on a piece of furniture and wondered if maybe have fallen in behind a difficult nook behind that piece of furniture.
+Then I remembered him placing it on a piece of furniture and wondered if maybe have fallen into a difficult nook behind that piece of furniture.
 So we looked.
 Sure enough, there it was.
 Not only was it in a difficult to reach spot, it was also stuck beneath the weight of this large bookshelf.
-Definitely in a spot my 11 year old couldn’t get.
+Definitely in a spot my 11-year-old couldn’t get to.

 As simple as this sounds, it made me think of something eternal.

 There’s something beautiful about compassion.
 When you feel as if you’re not carrying a burden alone, but others see the difficult and share in the struggle by showing kindness.
 Compassion serves a wonderful purpose of connection and comfort.

 But compassion can only go so far.
 I could try and comfort Samuel about his lost sword, but he’d still hurt from the lostness.